 Toby walked closer to the edge of the White House's lawn but made sure he couldn't be seen by the small crowd.
 Sam had seen both doctors.
 One of them stated that a few weeks of physiotherapy would soon solve a lot of the pain Sam was experiencing.
 The other's prognosis was for a longer period but he also assured Sam that his pain would lessen with time.

 The President had reached the small group now and Toby suddenly felt like he was intruding.
-He turned back towards the White House resisting the urge to turn around and watch as the President greeted Mrs Walsh.
+He turned back towards the White House resisting the urge to turn around.

 When Sam had first contacted her about his idea she had been speechless but when she had discovered that the President wanted to be involved Stephen had to take the phone from her and continue the conversation with Sam.
 At first Stephen had been sceptical about it until he had found out that there would be no publicity and that it had been arranged for as early as possible in the morning to minimise any obvious disruption caused by the closure of the Park.